A cougar (Puma concolor) is known to be a large Native American cat that belongs to the subfamily Felinae.

 It mostly avoids contact with humans, even though it can survive in open areas.

-Cougars prefer to live a life of solitary except for female cougars, which live with their offsprings for a certain period of time.
+Cougars prefer to live solitary, except for female cougars, who live with their offspring for a certain period.

-• P. c. concolor found in South America, and possibly excluding the region northwest of the Andes.
+- P. c. concolor is found in South America, possibly excluding the region northwest of the Andes.

-• P. c. couguar found in Central and North America, and possibly the northwestern part of South America.
+- P. c. cougar is found in Central and North America and possibly the northwestern part of South America.

 Evolution

-The family Felidae is presumed to have originated from Asia about 11 million years ago (mya).
-A genomic research on the Felidae indicate that the common ancestor of today’s Puma, Leopardus, Prionailurus, Lynx, and Felis lineage migrated across the Bering land bridge into the Americas 8.0 – 8.5 million years ago (mya).
+The family Felidae is presumed to have originated in Asia about 11 million years ago (mya).
+Genomic research on the Felidae indicates that the common ancestor of today’s Puma, Leopardus, Prionailurus, Lynx, and Felis lineage migrated across the Bering land bridge into the Americas 8.0 – 8.5 million years ago (mya).

 The lineage gradually diverged, leaving the North American felids to invade South America around 2 to 4 million years ago (mya) as part of the great American Interchange.
 This followed after the formation of Isthmus of Panama.